23837 Sarda Road

-The FTB and other State tax agencies operate similarly to the IRS, although there are differences in a number of areas (such as with the Franchise Tax Board in pursuing an administrative appeal of a field decision).
+The FTB, EDD and other State tax agencies operate similarly to the IRS, although there are differences in a number of areas (such as with the Franchise Tax Board in pursuing an administrative appeal of a field decision).
 Given my extensive IRS background, I am easily able to transfer that knowledge and experience in helping a client with a State tax issue.

-My Background in Appeals
+More About My Background in Appeals

 Almost all of my clients are unfamiliar with the internal operation of the IRS, and do not understand just what my duties and responsibilities were in my IRS Appeals Associate Chief position - and how this knowledge and experience can assist me with the resolution of their tax controversy.
 Allow me to give you some background information.
-During my tenure as an Associate Chief of the Los Angeles and Glendale Appeals Offices of the IRS, I was the deciding official responsible for accepting or rejecting proposed settlements of Collection actions, Examination Division tax return audits and Service Center generated issues (correspondence tax audits and assessed penalties) that were negotiated by my staff of Appeals Officers.
+During my tenure as an Associate Chief of the Los Angeles and Glendale Appeals Offices of the IRS, I was the deciding official responsible for accepting or rejecting proposed settlements of Collection enforcement actions, Examination Division tax return audits and Service Center generated issues (correspondence tax audits and assessed penalties) that were negotiated by our staff of Appeals Officers and Settlement Officers.

 The IRS Collection cases involved common issues such as collection appeals of liens and levies (CAP) cases, offers in compromise (OIC), collection due process (CDP) cases, trust fund recovery penalties (TFRP), assessed penalties and payment agreements.
 Examination cases covered just about every aspect of the Internal Revenue Code, ranging from issues typically found in individual audits (such as unreported income, itemized deductions, activities not engaged in for profit, employee business expenses, etc.) to the heavy corporate issues (excessive compensation, accumulated earnings, reorganizations, abandonment losses, etc.).

 As the Associate Chief, I had to evaluate the evidence as developed by the IRS Revenue Officer, Revenue Agent or Office Auditor (now called a Tax Compliance Officer) in support of their position, as well as additional evidence submitted during the Appeals consideration by the taxpayer and/or his representative to rebut the IRS's proposed adjustments.
-Upon conclusion of the negotiations in Appeals by the employee, I reviewed the settlement proposal (or recommendation for litigation) prepared by the Appeals or Settlement Officer.
+Upon conclusion of the negotiations in Appeals by my employee, I reviewed the settlement proposal (or recommendation for litigation) prepared by the Appeals Officer or Settlement Officer.